Cluster varieties from Legendrian knots: Alternating Legendrians

 We assume from now on that $\Sigma$ is orientable; as such we can identify co-orientations with orientations, and do so by orienting the Legendrian such that the ``hairs'' indicating its co-orientation always point {\bf to the left} when traveling in the direction of the orientation.
 In terms of orientations rather than co-orientations, the Legendrian travels counterclockwise around a black region, and clockwise around a white one.

 The front projections of alternating Legendrians have been considered elsewhere in the context of bipartite graphs, where they are referred to as {\em alternating strand diagrams} and their components as {\em zig-zag paths} \cite{Po,GK}.
 A bicolored graph simply means one whose vertices are labeled white and black; if edges only connect vertices of distinct colors it is bipartite.
-The alternating strand diagram of an embedded bicolored graph $\Gamma \subset \Sigma$ is determined up to planar isotopy by the following conditions: it lies in an open set that retracts onto $\Gamma$, its crossings are in bijection with edges of the graph meeting a vertex of each color, with one crossing lying on each edge, and these crossings are the only points where it meets $\Gamma$.
-Thus bicolored graphs in $\Sigma$ present alternating Legendrians in $T^\infty \Sigma$:

 \begin{proposition} Let $\Gamma$ be a bicolored graph.
-Then there is a unique Legendrian lift $\Lambda$ of the alternating strand diagram of $\Gamma$ such that the vertex coloring of $\Gamma$ gives the labels for an alternating coloring of $\Lambda$. \end{proposition}
+Then there is a unique Legendrian lift $\Lambda$ of the alternating strand diagram of $\Gamma$ such that the vertex coloring of $\Gamma$ gives the labels for an alternating coloring of $\Lambda$.
+Every alternating Legendrian admits such a presentation. \end{proposition} \begin{proof} The alternating strand diagram of an embedded bicolored graph $\Gamma \subset \Sigma$ is determined up to planar isotopy by the following conditions: it lies in an open set that retracts onto $\Gamma$, its crossings are in bijection with edges of the graph meeting a vertex of each color, with one crossing lying on each edge, and these crossings are the only points where it meets $\Gamma$.

 Conversely, from an alternating Legendrian we can produce a bicolored graph that gives rise to it in the above fashion.
-This is simplest when each standard and costandard region is contractible; in this case we simply place appropriately colored vertices in the white and black regions and connect them with edges across crossings.
-More generally, we further attach to each vertex a configuration of embedded self-loops onto which its black/white region retracts.
+This is simplest when each white and black region is contractible; in this case we simply place appropriately colored vertices in the white and black regions and connect them with edges across crossings.
+More generally, we further attach to each vertex a configuration of embedded self-loops onto which its black/white region retracts. \end{proof}